Privacy Policy

 Plorp is built to respect you.
 There is no account and no login, your progress stays on your device, and the one thing the app does show, optional ads, is described plainly below.

-Last updated: 3 July 2026.
+Last updated: 3 August 2026.
 Data controller: Didstopia.

 The short version